Victorletzelter/victorletzelter.github.io/index.md

   - /about.html
 ---

-Victor Letzelter is a PhD Candidate at [valeo.ai](https://www.valeo.com/fr/valeo-ai/) and [LTCI](https://www.telecom-paris.fr/fr/recherche/laboratoires/laboratoire-traitement-et-communication-de-linformation-ltci) Laboratory from Telecom ParisTech, more precisely in the [Signal, Statistics and Learning (S2A)](https://www.telecom-paris.fr/en/research/laboratories/information-processing-and-communication-laboratory-ltci/research-teams/signal-statistics-learning) team.
-Victor is passionate about mathematics and its applications, particularly in artificial intelligence (deep learning, perception, vision, audio) and random modeling (computational statistics, state-space models).
-His current research focuses on learning under ambiguity and uncertainty.
-More specifically, he studies methods for learning with multiple hypotheses from ambiguous signals such as audio, visual data, and time series.
+I am passionate about mathematics and its applications, especially in artificial intelligence (deep learning in theory and practice) and random modeling (computational statistics, uncertainty quantification).

+I am currently a Ph.D. student at Télécom Paris and Valeo.ai.
+My research focuses on learning under ambiguity and uncertainty.
+More specifically, I study methods for learning with multiple hypotheses from ambiguous signals such as audio, text, visual data, and time series.